 Peter, I dedicate these stories to you.
 You sharing your mother’s story gave me my whole life.
 One person really can make a difference.

-- To hear more about our story, listen to this interview done by Oregon Public Broadcasting on their program, Think Out Loud.
+- To hear more about our story, listen to this interview by Oregon Public Broadcasting’s program, Think Out Loud.